bilal-augereau/SetMatch/README.md

 How to Run the Project

-Prerequisites
+Prerequisites:

 Node.js and npm installed.

 Clone the repository:

-git clone
-cd SetMatch
+git clone / cd SetMatch

 Run the Backend